fereshteh-ahmadnezhad/today-i-learned/toefl-sentences/writing.md

 # Writing

+# Task one:
+1. This point is **rebutted** by the lecturer.
+2. The professor, in contrast, dismisses this reason
+3. The reading passage provides three reasons **as to why**..., whereas the lecturer opposes them all...
+4. ... there are plenty of downsides to ...
+5. The lecturer believes that this is no the whole picture/big picture
+6. The passage and the lecture both shed light on the ...
+7. The lecturer, however, finds the ... impractical and explains why the advantages mentioned in the passage are actually disadvantages in disguise.

+# Task Two

 ## Topic: In order to succeed, you should be more like others than be different from everyone else.
 1. Hardly will someone **get recognition** by following the same path of pioneers.
 2. Instead, by practicing stuffs which are **eye-catching and far-fetch**, one is more likely to not only get recognized but also succeed.